marcesher/learn/go/getting-started.md

   - Looks like you can do fairly well with straight Go: http://golang.org/doc/articles/wiki/
   - But there are a fair number of frameworks and toolkits: http://code.google.com/p/go-wiki/wiki/Projects#Frameworks_and_Toolkits
-    - Revel seems to be popular, and Martini was recommended to me as the current hotness
+    - Revel seems to be popular, and Martini was recommended to me as the current hotness.
+Gorilla was also recommended, as it's a toolkit and not a framework.

 1. How are people "watching" files have having them auto built / installed?
 This manual reinstall bullshit is.... bullshit.